11 Commonly Confused Elements of a Research Paper

 1. How is the “Abstract” of your research paper different from the “Introduction?”

 An abstract is a summary of a research paper.
-It contains the most essential details of your research, including the findings, methods, and conclusion.
-It is meant to help readers, who are often busy scientists, decide whether they wish to read the entire article and can be especially useful in case of paywalled articles.
-It also helps journal editors to determine whether to consider articles for peer review.
+It contains the most essential details of your research, including the findings, methods, and conclusion [1].
+It is meant to help readers, who are often busy scientists, decide whether they should read the entire article.
+Abstracts can be especially useful in the case of paywalled articles.
+It also helps journal editors to determine whether articles should be forwarded to the peer review stage.

 Now let us understand what purpose the Introduction serves.
 The Introduction is the beginning of your research paper and provides background for your research topic, helping the reader understand the motivation for conducting the study.
 It sets the context for your research by introducing the research topic, providing a brief overview of previously published literature, identifying the gaps or problems that existing research has failed to address, and finally introducing the problem that you intend to solve, ideally via an explicit ‘aim’ statement at the end of the introduction—more on this in the next section!